National Baseball Hall of Fame commemorative coins: Release and reception

 Reverse for the gold half eagle.
 The gold half eagle sold out the day of issue.

-The Mint anticipated high demand for the coin, and before release planned to use an online queue or "waiting room" to avoid their website from crashing.
-The coins were released to the public on March 27, 2014, both online and at Whitman Expo, a major coin show held in Baltimore.
-At the coin show, numismatist Q. David Bowers noted that “the crowd of buyers in line to make purchases at the U.S. Mint sales display extended partway across the bourse floor, across the lobby of the Baltimore Convention Center, and into the street!”
+The Mint anticipated high demand for the coin, and before release planned to use an "waiting room" feature as a queue to avoid their website from crashing.
+The coins were released to the public on March 27, 2014, with the first coin being sold at the Whitman Expo, a major coin show held in Baltimore.
+At the coin show, numismatist Q. David Bowers remarked that "the crowd of buyers in line to make purchases at the U.S. Mint sales display extended partway across the bourse floor, across the lobby of the Baltimore Convention Center, and into the street!"
 There were also a long line at the Mint's physical store in Washington, D.C.
-The authorized mintage of gold coins sold out in hours, leaving many collectors frustrated with their experience in the online waiting room.
-The silver coins were also reported to have sold out two weeks later, but some orders were shipped as late as December 2014.
+The authorized mintage of gold half eagles sold out in hours, leaving many collectors frustrated with their experience in the online waiting room.
+The maximum mintage of silver dollars was reached on April 9, but some orders were shipped as late as December 2014.

-The program was immensely popular and seen as a success for the Mint and Hall of Fame, which received $7.9 million from surcharges on the coins.
-The gold coins were highly sought after on the secondary market, and major coin grading companies PCGS and NGC signed deals with Major League Baseball Hall of Fame players to sign graded coin slabs.
+The Mint called the program was a "resounding success" in its 2014 annual report.
+The Hall of Fame received $7.9 million from surcharges on the coins.
+The gold coins were highly sought after on the secondary market.
+Coin grading companies PCGS and NGC signed deals with Hall of Fame players to sign graded coin slabs.
 A silver dollar graded MS-70 by PCGS with a Cal Ripken Jr. signature sold for $500.

-The design received praise from numismatists; at the Coin of the Year Awards, the clad half dollar won Coin of the Year and Most Innovative Coin and the gold half eagle won Best Gold Coin.
-The coin would inspire the curved design of the Apollo 11 50th Anniversary commemorative coins, which would release in 2019.
+The designs received praise from numismatists; at the 2016 Coin of the Year Awards for coins dated 2014, the clad half dollar won Coin of the Year and Most Innovative Coin and the gold half eagle won Best Gold Coin.
+The Mint would continue to issue curved coins, such as the Apollo 11 50th Anniversary commemorative coins and the Basketball Hall of Fame commemorative coins, in 2019 and 2020 respectively.

 Sales figures

-The price for the half dollar and dollar rose $4 one month after release, and the prices for the dollar and half eagle rose $5.
-In 2017, it was discovered that the Mint had oversold the half eagle by 104 pieces.